-Your healthcare provider examines you and asks about your symptoms and health history.
+Your healthcare provider will examine you and ask about your symptoms and health history.
 You may also have one or more of the following:

 Urine test to take samples of urine and have them checked for problems.

 Urinary diary to record how much fluid you take in and urinate out in a 3 day period.

 Bladder ultrasound to study the bladder as it empties.
 Ultrasound uses sound waves to create detailed images of the inside of the body.

 Cystoscopy to allow the healthcare provider to look for problems in the urinary tract.
 The test uses a thin, flexible scope called a cystoscope with a light and camera on the end.
 The scope is inserted into the urethra (the tube that carries urine out of the body).

 Urodynamic studies, a battery of tests designed to measure and record many aspects of urinary bladder function, including pressures, volume, and urine flow.

 Treatment depends on the cause and severity of your OAB.
 Treatments may include the following: